 - Portfolio Prep

-This is a great class to take as an introduction to many art forms.
-Students will be able to experiment with many art mediums, such as: drawing, painting, sculpting, working with clay, and much more.
-Students will also gain knowledge of contemporary artists!
-Fee: $45.00 1 semester, 4 days/cycle, alpha, level 1
+This is a great class to take as an introduction to the Fine Arts Department and to begin developing a portfolio of artwork.
+Students will experiment and increase their skill with a variety of art mediums, including drawing and painting, while also being introduced to many contemporary artists.
+1 semester, 4 days/cycle, alpha, level 1

 Nardin Academy’s Performing Arts curriculum encompasses a wide variety of interests and allows the student to pursue her artistic passion.
 All students have the opportunity to showcase their talents through numerous concerts and performances during the year at beautiful theaters and auditoriums throughout Western New York.